XboxUnity/AuroraScripts/README.md

 scriptVersion = 1
-scriptDescription = "Randomly plays the Stelio Kontos theme song when Aurora starts" scriptIcon = "icon\\icon.xur" -- or .png scriptPermissions = { "http", "filesystem" } -- if using modules requiring permissions
+scriptDescription = "Randomly plays the Stelio Kontos theme song when Aurora starts" scriptIcon = "icon\\icon.xur" -- or .png scriptPermissions = { "http", "filesystem" } -- if using modules with restricted permissions
 ```

 ### Script Permissions

-Some modules must be explicitly enabled in the script's `scriptPermissions` metadata in order to be loaded at runtime and be called by the script.
+Some modules must be explicitly enabled by including them in the script's `scriptPermissions` metadata in order to be loaded and executed from the calling script at runtime.
 Modules requiring permissions are:

 - Content
 - FileSystem